diego-lopez8/network_engineering_101/modules/internet services/_posts/2025-08-23-internet exchange.md

 ---
-title: Overview
+title: Internet Exchanges
 ---

-Internet exchanges are
+# Overview

+Internet Exhanges (IXs) are critical pieces of the Internet architecture that allow efficient peering of numerous different organizations or Autonomous Systems (AS) at a specific geographical location.

+# Traffic Routing On the Internet

+-

+#

+# References